Aequalitas/moodle-mod_feedbackwall/README.txt

 With this activity the students can give the course/teacher a short feedback, new thing is that those feedbacks are public (on a "wall") and if the students choose so, anonymously.
-A feedback can also be commented and by that a little conversion could also be possible.
+A feedback can also be commented and by that a little discussion could also be possible.

 Anonymously means that the author of a feedback would be Anonymous.